THE INTERNATIONAL COIN DESIGN COMPETITION 2023 ENTRY INFORMATION

 - The copyright to the prizewinning works shall belong to the Japan Mint.

-The Mint may utilize designs and/or plaster models of the prizewinning works for the following purposes:
+The Mint may utilize the prizewinning works including (a part of ) the design, plaster models and/or information such as explanations of the designs for the following purposes:

 - Posting on the Japan Mint Web site and in brochures about the ICDC

 - Any other business of the Japan Mint